 Be careful about what you then advertise.
 I have heard of boutiques sharing weight-loss flyers or gym memberships – of course, you may wish to work with a local company but don’t share it unless asked.

 I recently heard a boutique owner advising other boutiques to ask outright if they plan to lose weight or have surgery.
-Brides in our Lovebirds group tell us this happens all the time too.
+Our brides tell us this happens all the time too.
 DO NOT DO THIS.
 Instead, why not remind every bride that comes through the door that they are loved as they are.

 Remember that men struggle too.
 22% of men turn to the gym to excessively bulk up and diet as part of their disordered eating addiction, which may well result in their clothes not fitting.
 Grooms are also under pressure from society to be “their best version of themselves” on their wedding day.
 If you are a suit hire company or tailor, what provisions do you have in place to change the order and again, as with dresses, let them gently know the deadline without any shame being placed on the individual?